-Home » Self Care » Stretches and Exercises » Self Care – Cough less and cough with less pain
+Home » Self Care » Stretches and Exercises » Self Care – Relief from Coughing

+There are several ways to get relief from coughing by releasing muscles that perpetuate the cough or produce pain.
 This is based on a neurological principle discovered by English surgeon John Hilton.
 Loosely stated, hot, cold, and pain travel in the same nerve, and stimulating the skin with cold neurologically relaxes the musculoskeletal structures underneath that skin.
-That’s really handy if you know how to use it.
+That’s handy if you know how to use it.
 In most cases, a bracing dose of cold is more effective and creates fewer problems than heat.

 Getting rid of the dry hack:

-Solid research reveals that a dry hack is often associated with the trigger points in this, the sternocleidomastoid muscle.
-I’ve gotten rid of and elicited a dry cough during a session many times by working this muscle.
-If you’re reading, watching TV, or doing other things that pull your head forward with a slight twist to one side, this muscle gets tight.
+Solid research reveals that a dry hack is often associated with the trigger points in the sternocleidomastoid muscle.
+Accordingly, I’ve often gotten rid of that cough by working this muscle.
+Commonly, it tightens if you’re reading, watching TV, or doing other things that pull your head forward with a slight twist to one side.

 If you look in the mirror and one side seems to lay closer to your neck than the other side, it is probably associated with the cough.

-The easy solution is to put one of those little Salonpas patches on it if you have one.
+If you have one, the easy solution is to put one of those little Salonpas patches on the side of the neck.
 Put it along the middle of the muscle where I have the green X. They’re available at every drug and grocery store.
 They’re even cheaper on Amazon.

 This post shows you how to use Ice-and-Stretch to release this muscle at home with stuff you probably already have.
 I’ve done this countless times when a client gets a cough while lying on the table.
 It’s a great technique.

-This is probably one of the most useful stretches you’ll ever do.
+This is probably one of the most valuable stretches

 This muscle is complex.
 It impacts the vagus nerve, which runs in a sheath along the inside of the muscle.
-This means that it impacts many things, from sinus irritation and headaches to coughing and hangover.
-I have several posts about problems related to this muscle. (sternocleidomastoid)
+It impacts many things, from sinus irritation and headaches to coughing and hangovers.
+I have several posts about problems related to this muscle. (sternocleidomastoid), When it comes to that dry hack, this is a consistent relief from coughing.

-There are several ways to release this, but I’m going to strongly suggest that you use a Salonpas patch.
-Put it right there where the green “X” marks the spot.
+There are several ways to release this, but I strongly suggest using a Salonpas patch.
+Put it right there where the green X marks the spot.
 It works very consistently.

-If you don’t have the patch, it’s cheaper and quicker to do the doorway stretches in this post.
-Here’s the thing: If you don’t use the Ice-and-Stretch method, you might aggravate it.
-If you use Ice-and-Stretch, it is REALLY intense when you ice this area, but that means it’s much more likely to produce great results.
+If you don’t have the patch, doing the doorway stretches in this post is cheaper and quicker.
+However, if you don’t use the Ice-and-Stretch method, you might aggravate it.
+Notably, ice-and-stretch can be intense when you ice this area, but that means it’s much more likely to offer great relief from coughing.

 Burning in mid-back from coughing:

-This muscle is very involved in coughing and gets aggravated when coughing is relentless.
-The best solution is a Salonpas patch because this is a hard area to stretch.
-Put if right on the red spot in the pic.
+A small muscle called the serratus posterior inferior is very involved in coughing.
+Moreso, it gets aggravated when coughing is relentless.
+Typically, the best solution is a Salonpas patch because this muscle is a challenging area to stretch.
+Put it right on the red spot in the picture.

 You can use contrast therapy as well.
 Here is a post with guidelines.

 The patches (see above) are usually very effective.
 They help with the sharp pain of the cough and make your back feel more stable.
 The pain relief gets rid of the dragging feeling.
-I’ve used them a good bit with friends and family when working outside or moving.
-Always good results.
+I’ve often used them with friends and family when working outside or moving furniture.
+Consistently, there are good results.

 Put the patch on the X like the picture on the box.
-A bit higher than you might think.
-Feel for the section of your spine between your ribs and hips.
-Center it in that area but make sure that you cover the base of the ribs to dampen the pull of the diaphragm on low back muscles when you cough.
-Still, make sure to have coverage into the lumbar vertebrae to quiet those trigger points as well.
-I know the pain is lower, but it’ll be more effective directly on the trigger points.
+It’s a bit higher than you might think.
+First, feel for the section of your spine between your ribs and hips.
+Then, center it in that area, but make sure you cover the lowest rib to dampen the diaphragm’s pull on the lower back muscles when you cough.
+Still, ensure coverage into the lumbar vertebrae to quell those trigger points.
+I know, the pain is lower, but it’ll be more effective directly on the trigger points.

-As I said before, this is usually part of a larger, ongoing low back problem.
+As I said, this is usually part of a more significant, ongoing lower back problem.
 These yoga poses are variations of some standard PT exercises for this low-back instability.
-I recommend that you do them with the standard AIS method of reps held for 1.5 seconds instead of the typical prolonged yoga stretch.
+However, I recommend doing them with the AIS method of reps held for 1.5 seconds instead of the typical prolonged yoga stretch.
+In my practice, this approach provides faster, more consistent results.
 Here’s a post on guidelines for AIS.

 There is some real wisdom to the old practice of rubbing your kid’s chest down with Vicks.
 The vapocoolant relaxes the intercostal muscles and makes it easier to breathe.
 Relax.
 Breathe easier.
 Your Mom would approve.

-For longer relief and to stabilize your low-back:
+For more extended relief and to stabilize your low back:

-Do 3 rounds of these exercises.
-The second and third rounds should be easier with better range of motion.
+Do three rounds of these exercises.
+The second and third rounds should be easier with a better range of motion.

 variation of supine twist by Yoga Journal